krinkinmu/krinkinmu.github.io/_drafts/2020-10-18-recurrence-relations-and-linear-algebra.md

 $$

-We can continue this expnasion until we get \\(F_1\\) and \\(F_0\\), our first to members, in the right side of the equation:
+We can continue this expnasion until we get \\(F_1\\) and \\(F_0\\), our first two members, in the right side of the equation:

 $$
   \begin{bmatrix}